-Working with a team of various backgrounds is always tricky, everyone has its own way of doing things, their own standards, preferences, and styles.
+Working with a team of various backgrounds is always tricky; everyone has their way of doing things, standards, preferences, and styles.
 One of these preferences is the way we name our files.
-There are several ways people do it, for me, it's always kebab-case, but some of my colleagues like to name it in snake_case, and others do it in camelCase.
+People do it in several ways; for me, it's always kebab-case, but some of my colleagues like to call it snake_case, and others do it in camelCase.

-Doing so in your local file system is pretty straightforward, but git is case insensitive and does not recognize the changes made in the file name if you have not changed any letter.
-So as long as you are changing to an entirely different style that is kebab-case to camelCase you should be fine but if you are only changing the capitalization that you are fucked.
+Doing so in your local file system is pretty straightforward, but git is case-insensitive and does not recognize the changes made in the file name if you have not changed any letter.
+So as long as you are changing to an entirely different style, that is, kebab-case to camelCase, you should be fine, but if you are only changing the capitalization, you are fucked.
 To do this, you need to run the following command:

 git mv --force myfile MyFile